top1944/duckuments/docs/atoms_85_fall2017_projects/11_first_anti-instagram/preliminary-design-document-anti-instagram.md

 #### Relevant Duckietown resources to investigate

-The whole sum of nodes within the ‘10-lane-control’ folder will be within the scope of this project.
-This is:
+The whole sum of nodes within the ‘10-lane-control' folder will be within the scope of this project.
+They are:

 - Anti_instagram
 - Ground_projection